owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 `</namespaced/alias></relative/path/to/resource>` is the global path in the CS3 api.
 The CS3 Storage Registry is responsible by managing the mount points.

-In order to be able to copy and paste URLs all resources must be uniquely identifyable:
+In order to be able to copy and paste URLs all resources must be uniquely identifiable:

 * Instead of `/home` the URL always has to reflect the user: `/personal/einstein`
 * Public links can use `/public/<token>`